chocmake/Backup-to-Zip/README.md

 # Backup to Zip
 Generate a shortcut (LNK) that when opened creates an auto timestamped ZIP using 7-Zip of the specified source files at a destination.
-Made originally as a straightforward, quick way for versioning game save file directories and config files.
+Made originally as a straightforward, quick way for versioning game save file directories and config files, keeping them neat and organized.

 ## Setup and basic usage